-- If your carport is wider than your driveway, we can attach the frame of your carport to the ground beside your driveway with mobile home anchors.
+- If your carport is wider than your driveway, we can attach the frame of your carport to the ground beside your driveway with rebar anchors or mobile home anchors.

 - If your concrete driveway is at least one foot wider and one foot longer than your carport, we can attach the carport frame to your driveway with concrete anchor bolts.
-Just make sure the driveway is level (if any corner of the carport site is more than three inches higher than any other corner, the carport can’t be installed correctly).
+Just make sure the driveway is level.
+The carport can’t be installed correctly if any corner of the carport site is more than three inches higher than any other corner.

 Your carport can be installed on the ground if your local building department allows it.
 The installers will anchor the carport to the ground with mobile home anchors.